I started writing because I wanted to share my experiences with tech and needed to turn my life around.

-This “Developer’s Guide to Writing” includes insights that, over the past 3 years, have improved and increased the productivity of my writing.
+This “Developer’s Guide to Writing for Engineers” contains insights that have improved and increased the productivity of my writing over the last 5 years.

 In tech, As a software developer, honing your writing skills can be the key to unlocking new opportunities and propelling your career to new heights.